 About the structure and biological function of IPC

 Structure.
-Inositolphosphoryl-ceramides (inositol-P-ceramides, or IPC) are a type of phosphosphingolipids, a class of sphingolipids.
+Inositolphosphoryl-ceramides (inositol-P-ceramides, or IPC) belong to the group of phosphosphingolipids within the sphingolipids.
 Their structure consists of a ceramide backbone bound to a phosphorylinositol molecule.
 The ceramide backbone contains two hydrocarbon chains: a long-chain base which is linked to a fatty acid via an amide bond.
 The fatty acid and the long-chain base can be of variable length, hydroxylated, and contain double bonds.

 IPC lipidomics analysis with